Neural Posterior Estimation for Stochastic Epidemic Modeling: Simulation-based Inference

-Like ABC, NPE approximates the posterior distribution without without direct evaluation of the likelihood density.
-Unlike ABC, NPE achieves this by optimizing a \textit{neural conditional density estimator} $q_\phi(\cdot \mid \cdot)$ to learn the density of $\bth$ conditional on $\bx$ for \textit{arbitrary} $\bth$ and $\bx$ sampled from the model joint distribution the joint generative model $p(\bth, \bx) = p(\bth) p(\bx \mid \bth).$ The encoder network is more likely to learn an accurate approximation of a specific posterior if it has encountered many samples from the join distribution during training.
-By learning the general posterior, NPE is performing \textit{amortized inference}.
-We constrain $q_\phi$ to belong to a parametric family of densities; $\phi$ defines a neural network encoder that outputs the parameters of the conditional density.
-We train the encoder to learn the general posterior by maximizing the objective function
+Like ABC, NPE approximates the posterior distribution without directly evaluating the likelihood density.
+Unlike ABC, NPE achieves this by fitting a neural conditional density estimator $q_\phi(\cdot \mid \cdot)$ to the density of $\bth$ conditional on $\bx$ for arbitrary $\bth$ and $\bx$ pairs sampled from the joint model distribution $p(\bth, \bx)$.
+NPE performs \textit{amortized inference}, exploiting information it learns about the ``general'' posterior to predict the specific posterior conditional on $\bx_o$.
+For tractability, $q_\phi$ is constrained to belong to a parametric family of densities; $\phi$ defines a neural network encoder function mapping data to the conditional density of the model parameters.
+The encoder is trained by maximizing the objective function

 with respect to $\phi,$ using Stochastic Gradient Descent or a variant thereof.
 We outline NPE in Algorithm~\ref{alg:npe}.
-Once the encoder network is trained, we can easily produce a posterior distribution conditional on any dataset, providing fast Bayesian inference for new observations.

-NPE turns the problem of sampling from the posterior into an optimization problem, making it analogous to standard Variational Inference (VI), where the evidence lower bound (ELBO) loss function depends on the likelihood density. \textcite{ambrogioni2019forward} showed that maximizing Equation~\ref{eq:npe-obj} is equivalent to minimizing the forward KL-Divergence between the model distribution $p(\bth, \bx)$ and the \textit{joint variational distribution} $q(\bth, \bx) = q_\phi(\bth \mid \bx)k(\bx),$ where $k(\bx)$ is the sampling distribution of the simulated training data used to fit $q_\phi.$ Alternatively, we can think of NPE as nonlinear, heteroscedastic regression of parameters $\bth$ on simulated data $\bx$ in order to obtain a derive a conditional probability distribution (\cite{blum2010nonlinear}).
-Once the conditional density estimator is trained, sampling from the posterior is an simple, parallelizable operation, in contrast to Monte Carlo samplers.
-Furthermore, it is trivial to obtain the posterior conditioned on a new dataset, though NPE requires training a new network if the model is changed.
+NPE converts the problem of sampling from the posterior into an optimization problem, analogous to standard, likelihood-based Variational Inference (VI), for which the evidence lower bound (ELBOW) is the optimization objective. \citeauthor{ambrogioni2019forward} showed that maximizing Equation~\ref{eq:npe-obj} is equivalent to minimizing the forward KL-divergence between the model distribution $p(\bth, \bx)$ and the joint variational distribution $q(\bth, \bx) = q_\phi(\bth \mid \bx)k(\bx),$ where $k(\bx)$ is the sampling distribution of the simulated training data used to fit $q_\phi.$ NPE is part of a family of algorithms that use neural networks trained on simulated data to approximate a posterior, known as simulation-based inference (SBI, \cite{tejero-cantero2020sbi}).